-(1) Includes leasehold and mineral fee net acreage of 606,959 and 147,812, respectively, associated with deep formations located in West Virginia and Virginia that were retained as part of the divestiture that closed in the third quarter of 2017.
-All of this acreage is held by production from the shallow formations.
+(1) Includes leasehold and mineral fee net acreage of 567,116 and 147,371, respectively, associated with deep formations located in West Virginia and Virginia.
+Substantially all of this leasehold is held by production from shallower formations.

 Total Net Undeveloped Acreage Expiration